OrdnanceSurvey/OS-VectorMap-Local-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/Full Colour style/README.md

+# Some earlier versions of QGIS are not processing boolean files correctly which results in the QML files for road and rail not working.
+QGIS versions 3.8 and above seem to be ok but if you are using an earlier version please use the RoadCLine_1 and RailCLine_1 QML files.

 # OS VectorMap Local Full Colour style

 These are QML files for OS VectorMap Local in geopackage format for use in QGIS.